Important rules you should know

 If you want to use your pre-approved letter of admission, you must apply for that programme for the next study start and upload the pre-approved admission letter of admission as documentation.
 Remember to tick the I have a ‘pre-approved admission’ box on the application form.

-Apply for admission with special approval
+Apply for admission with special permission

-You must apply for special approval if:
+You must apply for special permission if:

 - You have a qualifying exam but lack specific subject requirements or do not comply with the language requirements.
 Instead, you have other qualifications that could substitute what you need.
-In this case, you must prepare a short exemption application (max.
-1 A4 page), in which you justify your qualifications.
-In addition, you must attach the relevant documentation proving this qualification.
-The application deadline is March 15 / November 1.

 I already have a Master’s degree